-An auto loan can be an excellent way to buy a car without taking on the total costs upfront.
-The right financing option will make your car payment affordable.
+Auto loans can be an excellent way to buy a car without taking on the total costs upfront.
+According to news outlet CNBC, the average auto loan payment for a new vehicle in 2023 is $725 per month.1 The right financing option can help make your car payment affordable.
 You can find a car loan through several financial institutions, including a bank or credit union, a car dealership, or a private lender.
 If you already have a car loan, you may be curious whether you can get another one.

 Technically you can have more than one car loan, and in fact, you can have multiple of these installment loans, but it may not be the best idea.
 Additionally, it may be challenging to qualify for more than one at a time.
 These are a few reasons why most people only have up to two auto loans at a time.
 Below are all the ins and outs of having multiple car loans and whether doing so is the right decision for you.